Xilinx/amr/fw/AMC/src/fal/README.md

 ```
 In this example, **ulBaseAddr** and **ulBaudRate** are configuration values that will be required for all implementions of an SMBus driver.

-If any configuration values aren't required for a specific implementation, they can be ignored (e.g. the Linux implementation probably won't need a Base Address value).
+If any configuration values aren't required for a specific implementation, they can be ignored (e.g. the implementation probably won't need a Base Address value).

 ```
 /*